lee2998p/Embedded2/README.md

 $ cd Embedded2
 ```
 2. The classiifier model (.pth file) can be found on [Drive](https://drive.google.com/drive/u/1/folders/1ZeKVygo-RyIDL_EnxeYJR8tk-xqzgi3Z).
 Downloadand place it in the Embedded2/src/jetson folder.
-3. We recommend using Conda for this project.
+3. There is a requirement.txt file with all the necessary dependencies.
+We, however, recommend using Conda for this project.
 Once you have conda installed, run the following command to setup the enviroment with necessary dependicies.
 ```shell
 $ conda env create -f environment.yml
 ```